How to Make Broken-China Jewelry

 In the new video, Laura shares:

 - How to safely cut and prepare a piece of a plate.

 - How to wrap it in copper foil.

 - And how to use a soldering iron to apply the low-temp “soft” solder for a type of bezel.

-She shows how to use the low-temp solder to attach jump rings to the piece of china, and later the chain and clasp, to turn it into a beautiful necklace, plus how to manipulate the temperature of the iron and the wire just right to create tricky decorative solder droplets.
-She covers each step and supply in detail, including the low-temp soldering iron, which is the most important tool in this process.
+She shows how to use the low-temp solder to attach jump rings to the piece of china, the chain and clasp to turn it into a beautiful necklace.
+Laura demonstrates how to manipulate the temperature of the iron and the wire to create decorative solder droplets.
+She covers each step and supply in detail including how to use a soldering iron, which is the most important tool in this process.
 As Laura explains in the video, you’ll use a soldering iron like those used for making stained glass.

 Laura recommends using a soldering iron of at least 100 watts with a separate rheostat—though some soldering irons have a rheostat built in.
 The rheostat controls the electrical current.
 This allows you to adjust the temperature of your soldering iron to suit your needs and create the best finish in the low-temp solder.